 Each user has different-different iOS 15.5 Wi-Fi connection issues, including message prompt iOS incorrect Wi-Fi password, Unable to Connect, or Failed connection.
 After Updating iOS Beta for ‘Wi-Fi network name,’ iPhone Wi-Fi connected, but no internet connection or weak signal or unable to join an unsecured wireless network with ios.
 The weak signal might be the reason for your Device’s Wi-Fi Disconnecting automatically and re-join the device when in the strong network. and Problem with, Xfinity Internet, Verizon Internet, AT&T Internet, Spectrum Internet, RCN Internet, Cox Internet, Mediacom Internet, HughesNet Internet, etc.

-The latest the way, we cannot say directly that Wi-Fi problem due to software update but sometimes it occurs by damage hardware like iDevice wifi antenna or could be a router/modem issue.
-Having you Wi-Fi issue after update iOS 11, iOS 11.0.1/ iOS 11.0.2/ iOS 11.0.3, iOS 11.1, iOS 11.1.1, iOS 11.1.2, iOS 11.2 or above?
+The latest way, we cannot say directly that the Wi-Fi problem is due to software updates, but sometimes it occurs by damage hardware like iDevice wifi antenna or a router/modem issue.
+So having your Wi-Fi issue after the iOS 15 update?
 Don’t worry.
-Just follow our tested troubleshooting order wise.
+Just follow our tested troubleshooting order-wise.
 Hopefully, this will work for you.

-Update– before getting started the following guide, you should check your device running with latest operating system.
+Update– before getting started with the following guide, you should check your device running with the latest operating system.

 Go to the Settings App– Find General– tap on Software Update